froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 title: Code-Review-Quality-Best-Practices
 ---

-This document serves as an addition to our [[Code of Conduct and Best Practices|Open-Y-Code-of-Conduct-and-Best-Practices]].
+This document serves as an addition to our [Code of Conduct and Best Practices]({{< relref "Open-Y-Code-of-Conduct-and-Best-Practices" >}}).
 It is more technical and in-depth for specific cases that were discussed during code quality review processes the Open Y team has in place.
 During this process, all code should be reviewed by 1-2 developers before being merged into the Open Y codebase.

 # General Rules